 The warmer weather is coming.
 The smell of bacon and sausages crackling away on the BBQ is not far away.

-How about making sure your garden is up to scratch before summer rolls around?
+How about ensuring your garden is up to scratch before summer rolls around?

 We’ll look today at how to stain your decking the easy way.
 Keep things looking crisp and smooth for the garden parties ahead.

 Wooden decking is continuing to grow in popularity.
-It’s a wonderful way to create separate areas in your garden, particularly for BBQs or cooking and relaxing outside.
+It’s a beautiful way to create separate areas in your garden, particularly for BBQs or cooking and relaxing outside.

 If you want your decking to give you its best, you’ll need to clean it regularly.

 It also pays to use a treatment every 2 or 3 years.
 This depends to a large extent on the stain you choose and whether or not your decking is sheltered or exposed to the elements.

 When installing your decking, you can wait a few months before applying a treatment.